Eliastik/snakeia/README.md

 A Snake version with an artificial intelligence.
 This version has many game modes.
 You can play against the AI, or let it play alone.
 A Battle Royale mode is also available, this mode sees between 2 and 100 AI fight!
 Many settings are available to vary the games.
 A Levels mode (for the player and the AI) is also available, it's a series of level with a particular goal to achieve (get a minimum score, get a score in time, …).
 Downloadable levels are available.

+An online game mode is also available!
+Game servers are already opened so you can play online with others players.
+This repository hosts the client and the game engine used by the server program.
+Check the repository [SnakeIA Server](https://github.com/Eliastik/snakeia-server) for more informations.

 Game written in pure JavaScript and object oriented.

 * Online version of this game: [www.eliastiksofts.com/snakeia/demo](http://www.eliastiksofts.com/snakeia/demo/)